Ed-Whyatt/titan-barbers/README.md

    -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

    -   [W3 Schools](https://www.w3schools.com/): W3 Schools has been used with some elements in this project mainly the book now link.

+   -   [https://autoprefixer.github.io/]: Autoprefixer has been used with the images in css for Crapple/Apple/iOS fallback browsers.

 ### Content